arras-energy/gridlabd-old/docs/Module/Mysql/Import and Export.md

 ## Properties

 Some properties have extended specifications that are not captured by a simple read of the value.
-These specifications are stored in the `#Properties|properties` table.
+These specifications are stored in the `properties` table.

 Table of Extended Properties
 ~~~